FrancescoMucci/CS-theses-and-assignments/README.md

     - [VeriOSS-thesis](https://github.com/FrancescoMucci/VeriOSS-thesis): design, development and formal verification of a Solidity smart contract to support the fair-exchange protocol of a blockchain-based bug-bounty platform.

   - Project and assignments done <!-- for the Master's degree in Computer Science --> as parts of the following exams:
-    - *B012505 - Sistemi Critici e Real Time (Real Time and Critical Systems)*:
+    - *B012505 - Sistemi Critici e Real-Time (Real-Time and Critical Systems)*:
       - [anomaly-detection-presentation](https://github.com/FrancescoMucci/anomaly-detection-presentation): presentation on a paper about anomaly detection;
       - [jit-certification-presentation](https://github.com/FrancescoMucci/jit-certification-presentation): presentation on a paper about JIT certification of systems;
       - [smartgrid-cybersec-presentation](https://github.com/FrancescoMucci/smartgrid-cybersec-presentation): presentation on a paper about smart grid cybersecurity.